Jan-135/3D-Pipeline-Scripts/README.md

 ## License

 This project is released into the public domain.
 You are free to use, modify, and distribute the code in this repository for any purpose, without any restrictions.

-This is a new line to check if my vscode is set up correctly.